Skip to search Skip to content

 Widgets

-Apple widgets display key information in a glanceable format on user's iPhones.
-Widgets on iPhone Usage Along with Apple Widget Guidelines here's are some of the SAP SDK recommended guidelines.
-Do Limit to using SAP icons and SDK components, the widget should look consistent with the app.
-For legibility, consider displaying widget content with a 16pt [...]
+Widgets display key information in a glanceable format on a user's device.
+Small widgets on an iPhone (left), medium widget (middle), and large widget (right Usage Do Only use SAP icons and SDK components so that the widget looks consistent with the app.
+For legibility, consider displaying widget content with a 16pt margin for texts [...]

 Category: Patterns